Former Murdoch Exec: Fox News Is Poison For America

-Rupert Murdoch, who I served for seven years, has many business and journalistic achievements.
+Rupert Murdoch, whom I served for seven years, has many business and journalistic achievements.
 He owes himself a better legacy than a news channel that no reasonable person would believe.

 It was my great honor to join Rupert, Barry Diller (who now is the chairman of IAC, The Daily Beast’s parent company), Jamie Kellner and many others in the early days of Fox Broadcasting Company, the network that’s the home to The Simpsons and the NFL.
 I worked closely with Rupert and I found him to be brilliant, courageous, optimistic, and a gentleman.
 (Everything that follows regarding Fox News and Rupert Murdoch represents my opinion.)